Admin User

 Admin enters all fields

-System validates JSON structure
+System validates all fields

 Admin saves all configurations